Aaron98990/ways-of-the-game/handball.md

 ## Accidental handball

-!> 2021/22 IFAB change.
-Accidental handball by a team-mate before a goal is scored and accidental handball creating a goal-scoring opportunity have been removed as offenses.

 > It is an offense if a player:
 > - scores in the opponents’ goal:
 >   - directly from their hand/arm, even if accidental, including by the goalkeeper